 It should be clear to everyone by now that the Canadian government is unfairly subsidizing their timber industry by reducing the stumpage rates in government forests, which I understand constitute about 95 percent of all forests in Canada.
-No one knows better than you, Mr. Chairman, what devastating effects this unfair action is having on our own timber industry.
+No one knows better than you, Mr. Chairman, what devastating effects this unfair action is

 From Oregon to Mississippi to Maine, lumber mills are closing down and log trucks have quit rolling.
-In my own home town, I know people who have been ex-tremely successful in the timber industry in the past and who have now been forced to put locks on their equipment and buildings.
+In my own home town, I know people who have been extremely successful in the timber industry in the past and who have now been forced to put locks on their equipment and buildings.
 If I felt that this was caused by their inefficiency or poor management, I would not be here today.
 However, I know them to be capable and skilled in their work, and yet they are being forced out of the industry by not being able to compete with subsidized Canadian imports.

 It is my opinion, Mr. Chairman, that the most critical trade issue with our Canadian friends is this issue of timber subsidies.
-Until that issue is resolved, or at least given priority attention, I do not think we should move ahead with any other negotiations.
-We have passed resolutions and spoken for hours on the floor of the Senate, and yet there is no evidence of any positive action.
+Until that issue is resolved, or at least given priority attention, I do not think we should move ahead with any other nego-Senate, and yet there is no evidence of any positive action.
 I will not give up and I hope that the Administration will join us immediately in this fight for fairness.
-Thank you.